ArchaicQuest/ArchaicQuest-II/README.md

 ## A MUD codebase to create a multiplayer text based RPG, also known a Multi User Dungeon (MUD)

+Goal of ArchaicQuest II is to provide a MUD codebase that makes building and managing your game simple and fun especially for non coders with the help of the admin tool.

+[play.archaicquest.com](play.archaicquest.com) is the flagship MUD built with ArchaicQuest II.

+## Current Features
+- Currently 54 commands, commands can also be abbreviated  🔠
+- Cardinal and Ordinal Movement directions including up and down 🦶
+- Auto Attack combat ⚔
+- Skills & spells 💫
+- 350+ socials 😃
+- Look, examine, smell, taste, and touch 👁🔎👃👅🤏
+- Day and Night cycles 🌞🌛
+- Communication among players publicly and privately 💬
+- NPCs can follow waypoints and execute commands 🎭
+- Ability to add simple or complex quests with Lua Scripting ⁉
+- Event scripts for NPCs/Rooms for your scripting needs 📜

+## About the Projects

 ArchaicQuest II comprises of [3 projects](https://github.com/ArchaicQuest) that are required together.